unicode-org/icu4x/ffi/diplomat/js/docs/source/segmenter_word_ffi.rst

         Finds the next breakpoint.
 Returns -1 if at the end of the string or if the index is out of range of a 32-bit signed integer.

         See the `Rust documentation for next <https://docs.rs/icu/latest/icu/segmenter/struct.WordBreakIteratorLatin1.html#method.next>`__ for more information.

+    .. js:method:: rule_status()

+        Return the status value of break boundary.

+        See the `Rust documentation for rule_status <https://docs.rs/icu/latest/icu/segmenter/struct.WordBreakIteratorLatin1.html#method.rule_status>`__ for more information.

+    .. js:method:: is_word_like()

+        Return true when break boundary is word-like such as letter/number/CJK

+        See the `Rust documentation for is_word_like <https://docs.rs/icu/latest/icu/segmenter/struct.WordBreakIteratorLatin1.html#method.is_word_like>`__ for more information.

 .. js:class:: ICU4XWordBreakIteratorUtf16